-Estimated Useful Life in Years June 30, 2009
+Estimated Useful Life in Years Sep tember 30, 2009

-Plant and pipeline facilities (1) 3-45(4) \$ 4,618.8
+Plant and pipeline facilities (1) 3-45 (4) \$ 4,655.3

-Underground storage wells and related assets
+Underground storage wells and related assets (2) 5-35 (5) 431.3

-(2) 5-35(5) 421.3

-Transportation equipment (3) 3-10 10.4
+Transportation equipment (3) 3-10 10.9

 Land 27.8

-Construction in progress 235.0
+Construction in progress 257.6

-Total 5,313.3
+Total 5,382.9

-Less: accumulated depreciation 831.2
+Less: accumulated depreciation 876.0

-Property, plant and equipment, net \$ 4,482.1
+Property, plant and equipment, net \$ 4,506.9

-- Includes natural gas, NGL and petrochemical pipelines, NGL fractionation plants, office furniture and equipment, buildings, and related assets. - (2) Underground storage facilities include underground product storage caverns and related assets such as pipes and compressors. - (3) Transportation equipment includes vehicles and similar assets used in our operations. - (4) In general, the estimated useful life of major components of this category is: pipelines, 18-45 years (with some equipment at 5 years); office furniture and equipment, 3-20 years; buildings 20-35 years; and fractionation facilities, 28 years. - (5) In general, the estimated useful life of underground storage facilities is 20-35 years (with some components at 5 years).
+- (1) Includes natural gas, NGL and petrochemical pipelines, NGL fractionation plants, office furniture and equipment, buildings and related assets. - (2) Underground storage facilities include underground product storage caverns and related assets such as pipes and compressors. - (3) Transportation equipment includes vehicles and similar assets used in our operations. - (4) In general, the estimated useful life of major components of this category is: pipelines, 18-45 years (with some equipment at 5 years); office furniture and equipment, 3-20 years; buildings 20-35 years; and fractionation facilities, 28 years. - (5) In general, the estimated useful life of underground storage facilities is 20-35 years (with some components at 5 years).

 Asset retirement obligations ("AROs") are legal obligations associated with the retirement of a tangible long-lived asset that results from its acquisition, construction, development and/or normal operation.
-The following table presents information regarding our AROs since December 31, 2008.
+The following table presents information regarding our AROs since December 31, 2008:

-ARO liability balance, December 31,

-2008 \$ 4.6
+ARO liability balance, December 31, 2008 \$ 4.6

+Liabilities settled during the period (0.7)

-Accretion expense 0.2
+Accretion expense 0.4

-Revisions in estimated cash flows 3.0
+Revisions in estimated cash flows 5.3

-ARO liability balance, June 30, 2009 \$ 7.8
+ARO liability balance, September 30, 2009 \$ 9.6

-Net property, plant and equipment at June 30, 2009 includes \$3.7 of asset retirement costs capitalized as an increase in the associated long-lived asset.
+The increase in our ARO liability balance during 2009 primarily reflects revised estimates of the cost to comply with regulatory abandonment obligations associated with our TPC gathering system, a component of the Texas Intrastate System located offshore in the Gulf of Mexico.
+Net property, plant and equipment at September 30, 2009 includes \$5.7 million of asset retirement costs capitalized as an increase in the associated long-lived asset.

 Note 7.
-Investments in Unconsolidated Affiliate
+Investment in Evangeline

-Acadian Gas, through a wholly owned subsidiary, owns a collective 49.51% equity interest in Evangeline, which consists of a 45% direct ownership interest in Evangeline Gas Pipeline, L.P. ("EGP") and a 45.05% direct interest in Evangeline Gas Corp. ("EGC").
+Acadian Gas, through a wholly owned subsidiary, owns a collective 49.51% equity interest in Evangeline, which consists of a 45% direct ownership interest in Evangeline Gas Pipeline, L.P. ("EGP") and a 45.05% direct interest in Evangeline Gas Corp ("EGC").
 EGC also owns a 10% direct interest in EGP.
 Third parties own the remaining equity interests in EGP and EGC.
 Acadian Gas does not have a controlling interest in the Evangeline entities, but does exercise significant influence on Evangeline's operating policies.
 Acadian Gas accounts for its financial investment in Evangeline using the equity method.
 Our investment in Evangeline is classified within our Natural Gas Pipelines & Services business segment.
-See Note 11 for additional information regarding our business segments
+See Note 11 for additional information regarding our business segments.